tcatm/l3roamd/README.md

 |sender13|sender14|sender15|sender16|
 +-----------------------------------+
 ```
 VERSION - this is the version of the protocol.
-Meant to allow
-	 compatibility of multiple versions of l3roamd
+Meant to allow compatibility of multiple versions of l3roamd.
 TTL     - this is decremented whenever a multicast-packet is forwarded.
-type    - this is the packet-type, one of INTERCOM_SEEK, INTERCOM_CLAIM, INTERCOM_INFO
+type    - this is the packet-type, one of INTERCOM_SEEK, INTERCOM_CLAIM, INTERCOM_INFO.
-fields  - This is a bitmask that may be used to describe the content of
-	  the body.
-At the moment this is only used for INFO
+fields  - This is a bitmask that may be used to describe the content of the body.
+At the moment this is only used for INFO.
-nonce   - this is a random number that is used to identify duplicate packets and drop them
+nonce   - this is a random number that is used to identify duplicate packets and drop them.
-sender  - ipv6-address of the sender of the packet
+sender  - ipv6-address of the sender of the packet.

 ## SEEK
 The seek operation is sent to determine where a client having a specific